egrzeszczak/egrzeszczak/README.md

-### Hello there 👋
+### Hi 👋

-I've graduated from Lublin Univertisty of Technology with a B. Eng. in Computer Science
+I've graduated from Lublin Univertisty of Technology with a B.Eng. in Computer Science
 <br/>
 Currently on my way to get a M.Sc. degree in Cybersecurity.
 <br />